qthedoc/functioneer/README.md

 ## How Functioneer Works

-At its core, functioneer organizes analyses as tree where a *set of parameters* starts at the trunk and moves out towards the leaves.
+At its core, functioneer organizes analyses as a tree where a *set of parameters* starts at the trunk and moves out towards the *leaves*.
 Along the way, the *set of parameters* 'flows' through a series of *analysis steps* (each of which can be defined in a single line of code).
-Each *analysis step* can modify or use the parameters in various ways, such as defining new parameters, modifying parameters, or using the parameters to evaluate or even optimize any function of your choice.
-One key feature of functioneer is the ability to introduce *forks*: a type of analysis step that splits the analysis into multiple parallel *branches*, each exploring different values for a specific parameter.
+Each *analysis step* can modify or use the parameters in various ways, such as defining new parameters, modifying/overwriting parameters, or using the parameters to evaluate or even optimize any function of your choice.
+One key feature of functioneer is the ability to introduce *forks*: a type of *analysis step* that splits the analysis into multiple parallel *branches*, each exploring different values for a given parameter.
 Using many *Forks* in series allows you to queue up thousands or even millions of parameter combinations with only a few lines of code.
 This structured approach enables highly flexible and dynamic analyses, suitable for a wide range of applications.

 Summary of most useful types of *analysis steps*:
 - Define: Adds a new parameter to the analysis